 Because HWA are effectively wingless, they rely on wind, birds, animals and people to move them from place to place.
 Airborne crawlers rarely disperse more than 600m, though significant wind and rain events are likely to carry them further.
 Ovisacs are sticky and can easily cling to birds, animals and plants aiding longer distance dispersal.
 Several bird species, including some ground-dwelling birds, in infested forests were found to be carrying adelgid eggs or crawlers.
 Ovisacs dislodged from hemlock canopies are found on the trunks of hemlock and other trees within infested forests; eggs and crawlers from the ovisacs were able to survive for up to two weeks in the laboratory.
 This suggests that early life stages of HWA can be readily spread by animals or by people visiting or working in infested forests.

-Low winter temperature is the primary mortality factor limiting HWA populations, this in turn limits its ability to spread to un-infested areas.
-During the summer, high temperatures can cause HWA mortality, however, unlike most insects HWA feeds and develops over the winter, making it more vulnerable to cold temperatures.
+Temperature is the primary mortality factor limiting HWA populations, this in turn limits its ability to spread to un-infested areas.
+During the summer, very high temperatures cause HWA mortality however the degree to which this occurs is not yet well-described.
+Unlike most insects, HWA feeds and develops over the winter, making it vulnerable to cold temperatures; it is thought that cold winter temperatures cause more mortality than hot summer temperatures.
 Research shows that severity, duration, and timing of cold weather are all important factors.
 HWA becomes less tolerant of cold snaps as the winter progresses, so colder temperatures later in the winter are likely to have more of an impact on mortality than similar temperatures earlier in the winter.
 The ability of HWA to tolerate the cold is genetically linked as it varies with geography - adelgids in more northerly sites are better able to tolerate cold.
 Only a small proportion of HWA need to survive for the population to grow.
 Studies show that a survival rate of only 2-9% is required to maintain a population, and higher survival rates result in population growth.
 Colder climates may slow the northward expansion of HWA range, however, population models show that with a warming climate, overwinter survival will increase, and the range of hemlock woolly adelgid will expand northward.